Enigmatic-Smile/docs/select/sdks/react-native/reference.md

 You can set a `callback` parameter via the `Fidel.openForm` function.

-Arguments:
+Arguments (in order):
-1. `result`: An object that includes information about a successful card enrollment.
+1. `error`: An object that includes information about a card enrollment error.
 Please check details of this object below.
-2. `error`: An object that includes information about a card enrollment error.
+2. `result`: An object that includes information about a successful card enrollment.
 Please check details of this object below.

 #### Successful card enrollment result